MolnarHangaBorbala/Planet-Merge/README.md

 # Open in your browser
 open index.html
-# or simply double-click index.html
+# or double-click index.html
 ```

+---

 ## 🗂️ Project Structure